Check the tide times before doing this walk - do the middle section at low tide if possible

 The directions for this walk are also in a PDF (link above) which you can download on to a Kindle, tablet, or smartphone.

-- Turn left out of the station, and walk along the pedestrianised Terminus Road, past the shops, the road curves round to the left to reach the sea.
-Turn left for the pier
+- Turn left out of Eastbourne station, and walk along the pedestrianised Terminus Road, past the shops, the road curves round to the left to reach the sea.
+Turn left for the pier.

-- Simply follow the seafront path, pass a stange building, and onto a Martello tower by the harbour entrance.
+- Once on the seafront, simply follow the seafront path, pass a strange building, and onto a Martello tower by the harbour entrance.
 Follow the coast past luxury flats to the harbour's sea-gates (lock).

 - Turn inland for shops/bars in the marina.